Factorization of the forward-backward charge asymmetry and measurements of the weak mixing angle and proton structure at hadron colliders: Conclusion

 \section{Conclusion}

 The $A^h_{FB}$ measurement at hadron colliders not only is an ideal observable for the determination of $\effstw$, but also provides unique proton structure information on the relative difference between quarks and antiquarks.
-It is essential to factorize the proton structure information with well defined observables, so that both $\effstw$ and the parton information can be simultaneously determined from one single measurement of $A^h_{FB}$.
-In this article, we proposed a novel method to do just that, which is based on the factorization property of Eq.~(\ref{eq04:finalfactorize1}).
-We demonstrated how the proposed method works.
-Numerical study shows that with 1~$ab^{-1}$ LHC pp collisions, the $\effstw$ determination using the new method would have a precision significantly improved from a traditional measurement which is limited by the PDF-induced uncertainty.
-The fitted $P^u_0(Y, Q_T)$ and $P^d_0(Y, Q_T)$ values, taken as new experimental observables, can further constrain the error bands of the PDFs obtained from the existing PDF global analysis. ~\\
+It is essential to factorize the proton structure information with well defined observables, so that both $\effstw$ and the parton information can be simultaneously determined.
+In this article, we proposed a novel method to do just that, which is based on the factorization property of Eq.~\eqref{eq04:finalfactorize1}, and demonstrated how the method works.
+The $A^h_{FB}$ factorization provides a novel method fo handle the proton distribution uncertainties in the electroweak measurement at the LHC, in contrast to the conventional PDF error estimation.
+It should also be pointed out that by introducing other observables in the same LHC data, which are sensitive to either of the two types of factorized $\Delta_f$ or $P^f_0$ terms, the precision of the simultaneous fit based on the $A^h_{FB}$ factorization could be further improved, so that the proton structure information and the EW $\effstw$ parameter could be determined model-independently in the future LHC experiment.